pivcec/medical-imaging/README.md

-AMA Medical Imagine Library adapted to work with React
+AMI Medical Imagine Library adapted to work with React

 Install project with